queer-community-allies/queer-community-allies/resources/index.md

 - [GLSEN ~ Know Your Rights](https://www.glsen.org/knowyourrights)
 - [GSA Network ~ Fundraising for your GSA](https://gsanetwork.org/resources/fundraising-for-your-gsa/)

 ## 🏳️‍🌈 Scholarships
-A great way to start looking for scholarships is to check whether a prospective university/college/school has a LGBTQ resource center; a center can help you identify local resources, support groups, & scholarships.
-[Click here for a list of scholarships we've found for LGBTQ+ teens.](/scholarships)
+[Here's a list of scholarships we've found for LGBTQ+ teens.](/scholarships) We recommend also checking whether your prospective university/college/school has a LGBTQ resource center; a center can help you identify local resources, support groups, & scholarships.

 ## 🏳️‍🌈 Nearby Teen & Family Support